Teton Gravity Research’s ‘Accomplice,’ a love-letter to bike-riding, on drive-in tour

 The film, directed by Jeremy Grant (“Where the Trail Ends”), opens with grainy VHS-era home videos of future extreme sports heroes screaming with joy at getting their first bikes and crashing on tricycles in their childhood driveways.
 Then they’re a little older, tooling around on BMX courses and mountain trails, passing a camera around while they practice bike tricks on a trampoline.

-“I was seven years old and that changed my life,” one rider says in the film.
+“I was 7 years old and that changed my life,” one rider says in the film.
 “It opened up almost every door there is for me.”

-The biking movie, from the Jackson Hole based production company best known for its ski and snowboard films, arrives at drive-ins during a moment of surging interest in biking nationwide as a social distancing-friendly pastime for kids and newcomers along with the hardcore who might have been following TGR releases anyways.
+The biking movie, from the Jackson Hole-based production company best known for its ski and snowboard films, arrives at drive-ins during a moment of surging interest in biking nationwide as a social distancing-friendly pastime for kids and newcomers along with the hard core who might have been following TGR releases anyway.
 Shops in Aspen and nationwide have reported a bike shortage this summer, as demand outstretches supply.

 Support Local Journalism